 So that is how I started my first blog - hladko obratko (knit purl) where I shared everything I learnt from English speaking videos and made my own videos in Slovakian in my spare time.
 It turned out that there weren't just few people in Slovakia and abroad who craved knitting videos, but a lot.
 Like in thousands a lot.
 So I started getting thanking emails and messages and requests on future videos.
 I made quite a few.
 It wasn't long after I discovered the world of hand dyed yarn.
 Oh boy, the most exciting thing that has happened to me.
 I wanted alpaca and merino and angora and cashmere and silk, all sooooo soooo soft.
 And that was a good bye to acrylics and polyester wool from me.

 After attending a few wool fairs I knew I was hooked.
-It took me seven years to realise what I really really want to do the most.
+It took me two Universities' degrees to realise what I really really want to do the most.
 Hand dyeing my own yarn and creating easy to follow knitting kits for total beginners so nobody will get put off of a complicated pattern again.

-So here I am, suddenly the owner of a business.
+So here I am, I quit my day job in architecture and took the plunge.
 Black Elephant was created.
 Strange name for a yarn company, but then I thought Apple has nothing to do with computers either, right?
 Obviously, there is a story behind.
 For Christmas I got an A5 sized notebook from my mum, which was to be for my knitting ideas.
 And on the front there was a little cute elephant.
 My surname is Schwarcz, which means Black (in German) and some of my friends used to call me that.
 So Black Elephant it was.
 And after some research I found out that black elephants actually exist, which is kind of cool.